A de Finetti theorem for quantum causal structures: On the definition of extendibility

 \subsection{Weak extendibility}

-It is meaningful to consider scenarios where we only impose that the $n$-trial process is recovered from the $n+1$-trial process for some particular CPTP map $M^{(n+1)}$. \begin{definition} A sequence of process matrices $W^{(n)}$, $n\geq 1$, is \emph{weakly extendible} if there is a sequence of CPTP maps $\{M^n\}_n$ such that
+It is meaningful to consider scenarios where we only impose that the $n$-trial process is recovered from the $n+1$-trial one for some particular CPTP map. \begin{definition} A sequence of process matrices $W^{(n)}$, $n\geq 1$, is \emph{weakly extendible} if there is a particular CPTP map $\widebar{M}$ such that

 \end{definition} We say that $W^{(n)}$ is \emph{weakly exchangeable} if it is symmetric and weakly extendible.
-In general, weak exchangeability is not sufficient to ensure a de Finetti representation for the processes $W^{(n)}$.
+The following counterexample shows that weak exchangeability is not sufficient to ensure a de Finetti representation for the processes $W^{(n)}$.

-\textbf{Counterexample.} Consider a scenario with one site $A$ per trial, with isomorphic input and output spaces $A_I$, $A_O$, which for definiteness we take of finite dimension $d$.
-For $n$ trials, define the process
+\textbf{Counterexample.} Consider a scenario with one site $A$ per trial, with isomorphic input and output spaces $A_I$, $A_O$ of finite dimension $d$.
+For $n$ trials, define the ``idle'' process